hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-istio-and-spire.md

 #### Step 4: Deploying Sample Application

-Now that our SPIRE and ISTIO are integrated, the identities to workloads must be issued by SPIRE.
+Now that our SPIRE and Istio are integrated, the identities to workloads must be issued by SPIRE.

 For our case, we will create a namespace “bookinfo” and will add a label **“spiffe.io/spire-managed-identity: true”** to it, then we will create a new ClusterSPIFFEID crd with **namespace selector** with match label as “spiffe.io/spire-managed-identity: true.”